SilverHalf/mount-balrior/decima/fast-guide.md

 #### General Information for all Phases
 - Never linger inside the boss' hitbox: [Seismic Crash] or [Earthrend] will kill you.
 - Never move out of melee range from the boss.
 If you are  hit by an [Arrow] you cannot collect [Greens].
+You should always stand on the edge of the boss' hitbox.
-- When you get [Spreads], dodge them <b>inwards</b> at the last second.
+- When you get [Spreads], dodge them <b>inwards</b> or sideways at the last second.
 You can stack spreads with other players, and dodge all of them at once.
 - When you see [Greens], intercept them by standing on them.
 Make sure you do not move from the boss to do this: only intercept them when they are in melee range, while remaining on the edge of the boss's hitbox.

 ---